MyTeam888/Testler/README.md

 **Merging Usecase**

 To merge test cases you can call `java ca.ubc.salt.model.merger.TestMerger`, it builds a test suite model and uses the test model to identify partly redundant test cases, it then tries to reorganize these test cases in a way that removes the redundancy and repeated production method calls.
 It writes the reorganized test suite back to the disk.
 Path for the reorganized test suite can be set in `Settings`.

+###Publication

+The tool and its empirical evaluation have been published in the following conference paper.

+- Arash Vahabzadeh, Andrea Stocco, Ali Mesbah. **Fine-Grained Test Minimization.**
+    _Proceedings of 40th International Conference on Software Engineering (ICSE 2018) - Research Track_, May 27-June 3 2018, Gothenburg, Sweden, ACM, New York, NY, USA, 2018.
+[DOI](https://doi.org/10.1145/3180155.3180203)